chiangkeith/nuxt-teller-tw/README.md

 Hello World
 ```

-Teller-tw take [nuxtent-module](https://github.com/nuxt-community/nuxtent-module) as the tool to render all posts content and generate static files with it.
+Teller-tw takes [nuxtent-module](https://github.com/nuxt-community/nuxtent-module) as the tool to render all posts content and generate static files with it.

 ## trouble-shooting